 For some, sitting still and meditating comes easily.
-For others, it can be a bit challenging.
+For others, such as myself, it can be a bit challenging.
 If you fall into the latter category, breathwalking allows you to move your body in order to consciously focus your attention inward.
 Derived from Kundalini yoga, breathwalking is a technique that combines four simple elements: measured breathing, finger tapping, continuous stepping and a focused mantra repetition.

 - Take four short inhales through your nose and release four short exhales through your nose or mouth.
 This is known as “stairs” breathing (think of your breath as if it’s walking up and down a set of four stairs).
 Repeat until you have achieved a rhythm.